 There have been no significant changes in skill mix.
 Work is ongoing to review and understand the wider skill mix and gaps across inpatient areas.
-Principle focus is the filling of vacancies across inpatient areas whilst setting out plans against future staffing skill mix requirements against the Long Term Planning work that is ongoing in the locality, including Advanced Practitioner roles and options for using nurses of different In the last 6 months creation and appointment of a number of new Nurse Consultant posts working into inpatient areas including PICU, Edenwood and Hadrian over and above those working into to Older Peoples areas.
+Principle focus is the filling of vacancies across inpatient areas whilst setting out plans against future staffing skill mix requirements against the Long Term Planning work that is ongoing in the locality, including Advanced Practitioner roles and options for using nurses of different registrations in different areas e.g. LD into mental health and vice versa and the potential for widening participation in Trust wide "grow your own" initiative.
+We are fully engaged in the Trust Values Based Recruitment approaches.

+In the last 6 months creation and appointment of a number of new Nurse Consultant posts working into inpatient areas including PICU, Edenwood and Hadrian over and above those working into to Older Peoples areas.